bonetblai/dfa-sat/README.md

 # Build

-Got to src/ folder and make 'make'.
+Go to the src/ folder and execute 'make'.

 # Format